Acquaintance with filmmaking

 By now Anton is a graduate of the Directing program managed by Alexei Popogrebsky, a Russian film director and screenwriter.
 Anton had no idea by what criteria Alexei would choose students.
 He worried that the lack of experience in the field of directing could be an obstacle on his way to the dream but after the examinations Anton was accepted.
 The most valuable experience that Anton Sazonov gained while studying at the Moscow Film School is developing and understanding human qualities.
 He says: "Alexei, with his manner of teaching, was an example worth following.
 I hope I managed to absorb all of his best features."

 Anton was taught how to shoot rather than what to shoot.
 That is the main reason why he admires the Moscow Film School.
 He believes that no one can teach you what to shoot, you have to get there on your own.
-By saying "how to shoot" the director does not mean the style but rather the shooting skills and principles of screenwriting which the teachers paid special attention to
+By saying "how to shoot" the director does not mean the style but rather the shooting skills and principles of screenwriting which some of his teachers and especially Alexei Poporebsky paid special attention to.

 Except for movies, Anton is also shooting advertisements.
 After graduating from the Moscow Film School, Anton got the opportunity to take part in the tender for a commercial video for the brand Land Rover.
 He comments: "There were only a few instructions, and you had to come up with a creative part yourself.
 I wrote a treatment and won the tender.
 Since then I have had an agent and have been shooting commercials in addition to films."
 Anton has already worked with a great number of famous brands like Samsung, Coca-Cola, Toyota, etc.